gtheilman/OnCallAssignments/README.md

 Meteor lends itself well to deployment using a [Platform as a Service](https://en.wikipedia.org/wiki/Platform_as_a_service) (Paas) provider.
 These are services where the server itself is managed by the company and the user is simply responsible for uploading and maintaining the application running on it.

-Deploying to [Meteor's own hosting service](https://www.meteor.com/try/6)   is the simplest option (and it is free!).
-However, "for pay" options such as [Modulus](http://help.modulus.io/customer/portal/articles/1647770-using-meteor-with-modulus), [Heroku](https://github.com/jordansissel/heroku-buildpack-meteor) or [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-meteor-js-application-on-ubuntu-14-04-with-nginx) provide additional capabilities.
+_**Meteor hosting is no longer free.
+You can still deploy to another, paid hosting service, though**_  However, "for pay" options such as [Modulus](http://help.modulus.io/customer/portal/articles/1647770-using-meteor-with-modulus), [Heroku](https://github.com/jordansissel/heroku-buildpack-meteor) or [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-meteor-js-application-on-ubuntu-14-04-with-nginx) are available and provide additional capabilities.

 ###Installation